ScionResearch/genomesizeR/paper/paper.md

 The reference database used is built by querying all genome metadata information from the curated NCBI RefSeq database [@OLeary2016-kw].
 Filters are applied to only keep full genomes, and discard data that the NCBI has tagged as anomalous, or abnormally large or small.

 This raw database is then prepared to include more pre-computed information to be used by the package.
-Genome sizes are aggregated to the species level by iteratively averaging all entries below, hence the package can only provide estimates at the level of species and above.
+Genome sizes are aggregated to the species level by iteratively averaging all entries below, and estimated standard errors for each species with multiple genome size entries are stored.
+The package can therefore only provide estimates at the level of species and above.
 Average genome sizes and their associated standard error values are also pre-computed, to be used by the weighted mean method.

 ## Bayesian method

 The NCBI database of species with known genome sizes was split by superkingdom (Bacteria, Archeae, Eukaryotes).
-A distributional Bayesian linear hierarchical model using the `brm` function from the `brms` package was fitted to each superkingdom dataset.
+A distributional Bayesian linear hierarchical model using the `brm` function from the `brms` package [@burkner2017brms] was fitted to each superkingdom dataset.
 The general model structure is outlined below.

 \begin{gather*}
 log(G_i) \sim \mathcal{N}(\mu_i, \sigma_{i}^2)